bookercodes/pusher-chatkit-tut/README.md

 ![](https://i.imgur.com/qybeCr6.jpg)

-In this tutorial we will use the **Presence ("who's online")** and **typing indicator** features.
-Along the way you'l llearn about best practices when using Chatkit with Rreact.
+In this tutorial, we'll use the **Presence ("who's online")** and **typing indicator** features.
+Along the way you'l llearn about best practices when using Chatkit in a React application.

+## Setting up the developer environment